decretist/ICMCL17/proceedings/ICMCL17.markdown

 reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand for the first-recension *dicta* alone), the overwhelming majority of which were false positives.
-Lemmatization was not ready for the purpose of this project, and that remained the case for many years, from around 2014 through around 2020.
+Clearly, lemmatization was not ready for the purpose of this project, and that remained the case for many years, from 2014 through 2020.

-In early 2021, Mike Kestemont made me aware of the PIE lemmatizer.
+In 2021, Mike Kestemont made me aware of the PIE lemmatizer.
 Kestemont is a researcher at the University of Antwerp specializing in medieval Latin and Middle Dutch literature and also a leading figure in the field of computational text analysis.
 PIE is not an application or program---the user does not simply type a command or click a button and get lemmatized text as output.
-Instead, PIE and PIE extended are a collection of libraries, packages, and toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, in a Python program.[^7] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
+Instead, PIE and PIE Extended[^7] are a collection of libraries, packages, and toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, in a Python program.[^8] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
 In this case, PIE uses a model trained on the LASLA corpus of